DoctorRyner/miso-spa/README.md

 This package provides simple client side routing, static files serving, cors and other useful features out of the box

-You can server your application with `Miso.SPA.Server.run` or `Miso.SPA.Server.debug` if you need hot reloading
+You can serve your application with `Miso.SPA.Server.run` or `Miso.SPA.Server.debug` if you need hot reloading